Salif Diao

 Salif Alassane Diao (born 10 February 1977) is a Senegalese former professional footballer who played as a defensive midfielder.

-Diao moved from Senegal to France when he was seventeen and started his career at Monaco with whom he helped with the Trophée des Champions and Division 1.
+Diao moved from Senegal to France when he was seventeen and started his career at Monaco, with whom he helped with the Trophée des Champions and Division 1.
 He failed to hold down a regular place at Monaco and moved to Sedan in 2000.
-Diao then had an impressive 2002 World Cup with Senegal which attracted the attention of several Premier League sides.
+Diao then had an impressive 2002 World Cup with Senegal, which attracted the attention of several Premier League sides.
 It was Liverpool who won the race and signed Diao for £5 million in 2002.

 His time at Liverpool was unsuccessful and he was sent out on loan to Birmingham City, Portsmouth and Stoke City.
 He joined the latter Stoke permanently on a free transfer in 2007 and helped the club to promotion to the Premier League in 2008.

 Career

 Monaco

 Diao was born in Kédougou, Tambacounda Region.
 He began his career in his native country before moving to France at the age of seventeen.
-He begin his professional career playing for Monaco in 1996 but did not feature for the club at all in the 1996–1997 season and was loaned out the Ligue 2 side SAS Épinal where he played 2 matches for the club.
-He returned to Monaco for the 1997–98 season where he 12 times in his second season at the club. he was also part of the AS Monaco side that won Division 1 in the 1999–2000 season.
+He begin his professional career playing for Monaco in 1996, but did not feature for the club at all in the 1996–1997 season and was loaned out the Ligue 2 side Épinal, where he played two matches for the club.
+He returned to Monaco for the 1997–98 season, where he played 12 times in his second season at the club.
+He was also part of the Monaco side that won Division 1 in the 1999–2000 season.
 He also won a runner-up medal in the 2002 African Cup of Nations, where Senegal lost in extra time to Cameroon.

 Sedan Ardennes

-In 2001, he signed for Sedan Ardennes.
-He played 32 games in all competitions in his first season at Sedan Ardennes in the 2001–02 season including 3 matches in the UEFA Cup.
+In 2001, he signed for Sedan.
+He played 32 games in all competitions in his first season at Sedan in the 2001–02 season, including three matches in the UEFA Cup.
 He made his first start of the on 28 July 2001 in their 1–1 draw away at Bastia.
-He made 22 appearances for Sedan in his second season at the club with an extra 2 games in the UEFA Cup.
-His last game for Sedan came in their 1–1 draw with FC Lorient on 6 April 2002 before joining English club Liverpool.
+He made 22 appearances for Sedan in his second season at the club, with an extra two games in the UEFA Cup.
+His last game for Sedan came in their 1–1 draw with Lorient on 6 April 2002, before joining English club Liverpool.